VJupiter

 Valens Jupiter with Exaltation at an angle

-If Jupiter is in conjunction with Exaltation and angular, or itself rules an angle under the current proxy, the chart receives a renown note.
+If Jupiter is in conjunction with Exaltation and angular, or itself rules an angle in this reading, the chart receives a renown indication.

 Valens Jupiter with Exaltation in Mars or Jupiter signs

-If the Jupiter-with-Exaltation renown configuration occurs while Jupiter is in a Mars sign or one of its own signs under the current proxy, the chart receives the stronger master-of-life-and-death note.
+If the Jupiter-with-Exaltation renown configuration occurs while Jupiter is in a Mars sign or one of its own signs in this reading, the chart receives the stronger master-of-life-and-death indication.

 Valens Jupiter ruling Daimon with Mars in superior aspect

-If Jupiter rules Daimon and Mars aspects it from the superior side under the current whole-sign proxy, the chart receives a narrow mixed distinguished-but-reversal-prone note.
+If Jupiter rules Daimon and Mars aspects it from the superior side in this whole-sign reading, the chart receives a mixed distinguished-but-reversal-prone indication.